exekube/base-project/README.md

 ## What we're building

-The goal of this minimal project is to see the [Kubernetes Dashboard](https://github.com/kubernetes/dashboard) of our cluster:
+The goal of this minimal project is to see the [Kubernetes Dashboard](https://github.com/kubernetes/dashboard) of our cluster.
+Closer to the end of this tutorial, we'll also author a new Terraform module for the project: an nginx app called *myapp*.

 <p align="center">
   <img src="/screenshot.png" alt="The final result of the tutorial: nothing (a Kubernetes dashboard)."/>
 </p>

-Closer to the end of this tutorial, we'll also author a new module for the project: an nginx app called *myapp*.

 ## Table of Contents